oracle-livelabs/apex/forms-to-apex/3-setup-database-objects/3-setup-database-objects.md

 ## Summary

-Now that the workspace has been populated with database objects and data content, we can proceed to the next lab creating an APEX Application using these database objects.
+Now that the workspace has been populated with database objects and data content, we can proceed to the next lab creating an APEX application using these database objects.

 ## Acknowledgements